aspose-words/Aspose.Words-Documentation/en/net/what-s-new-in-aspose-words-for-net/_index.md

 #### Exporting tables as HTML when saving to Markdown <sup>24.10</sup>

 An option to export tables as HTML when saving documents to Markdown format has been implemented by adding a new public property [ExportAsHtml](https://reference.aspose.com/words/net/aspose.words.saving/markdownsaveoptions/exportashtml/) and an enumeration [MarkdownExportAsHtml](https://reference.aspose.com/words/net/aspose.words.saving/markdownexportashtml/).

+#### Export PDF with Updated Logical Structure <sup>24.11</sup>

+PDF export has been enhanced by including table title properties as PDF logical structure element titles.

 ### Digital Signatures